TREASURIES-Yields up on payrolls speculation, T-bills hurt by debt ceiling

 Washington is due to reinstate a limit on its borrowing at

-the end of this week and Treasury Secretary Jack Lew has said
+the end of this week and Treasury Secretary Jack Lew said the

 Yields on the on-the-run one-month Treasuries bills that